chrizog/someipy/docs/rpi.rst

 **Option 1**

 If your Raspberry Pi is connected to the internet, you can use **pip3 install** for installing someipy.
-Login to your rpi using SSH:
+Log in to your rpi using SSH:

 .. code-block:: bash